Nytra/ResoniteHotReloadLib/README.md

 ## Known Issues

-Currently changing config key definitions in your code and then hot reloading and trying to use them doesn't work.
-This is because the hot reloader doesn't yet create a new config from the new assembly, so the config will still be using the old keys.
-I will try to find a way to fix this.
+Currently there is no way to create a new ModConfiguration from the newly loaded assembly.
+So if you try to add new config keys it won't work.

+If you are using ConfigurationChangedEvents make sure you are comparing them by name and not by object type because they will not match.

 ## Pre-requisites